-(2) Biomethane production and (3) Cogeneration of power and heat from anaerobic digestion (4) Methanation 'hybrids' units and (5) Equipment leasing
+(2) Biomethane production and (3) Cogeneration of power and heat from anaerobic digestion (4) Methanation 'hybrids' units

-Manufacture of green hydrogen from (6) water electrolysis and from (7) steam biomethane reforming 16 2.5 Impact & ESG at each stage of the investment process SOURCING & PRELIMINARY ANALYSIS ✓ Pre-analysis of alignment with SWIFT 1's impact and ESG strategy ✓ Controversy checks ✓ Compliance with SWEN CP's exclusion policies: Weapons Oil & Fossil gas Coal PRE-INVESTMENT COMMITTEE ✓ Impact due diligence: opinion on impact thesis ✓ Compliance with SWEN CP's definition of sustainable investment ✓ ESG Due Diligence (ESG questionnaire, ESG material issues, etc.) ✓ Analysis of the exposure to climate and biodiversity risks and opportunities ✓ Measure of the Net Environmental Contribution ✓ Evaluation of the eligibility and the potential alignment with the EU Taxonomy INVESTMENT ADVISORY COMMITTEE ✓ In-depth analysis of the opportunity and removal of the pre-committee's concerns ✓ Identification of areas for improvement ✓ ESG team has a veto right on the final decision of the investment committee INVESTMENT ✓ Incorporation of ESG clauses into legal documentation MONITORING ✓ Impact and ESG priorities and additionality actions to be addressed ✓ Monitoring of the compliance with SWEN CP's definition of sustainable investment ✓ Annual assessment of the carbon footprint of operating assets ✓ Controversy daily monitoring ✓ Annual ESG data collection campaign ✓ NEC calculations and monitoring REPORTING ✓ Annual impact & ESG report✓ Quarterly ESG controversies report ✓ SFDR-compliant data in the annual financial report EXIT ✓ Control of the reputational risk of the new buyer ✓ Final impact performance against established impact objectives Results of the additionality actions implemented
+Manufacture of green hydrogen from (5) water electrolysis and from (6) steam biomethane reforming 2.5 Impact and ESG at each stage of the investment process SOURCING & PRELIMINARY ANALYSIS Pre-analysis of alignment with SWIFT 2's impact and ESG strategy Controversy checks ✓ Compliance with SWEN CP's exclusion policies: Weapons Oil & Fossil gas Coal PRE-INVESTMENT COMMITTEE ✓ Impact due diligence: opinion on impact thesis ✓ Compliance with SWEN CP's definition of sustainable investment ✓ ESG Due Diligence (ESG questionnaire, ESG material issues, etc.) ✓ Analysis of the exposure to climate and biodiversity risks and opportunities ✓ Measure of the Net Environmental Contribution ✓ Evaluation of the eligibility and the potential alignment with the EU Taxonomy INVESTMENT ADVISORY COMMITTEE ✓ In-depth analysis of the opportunity and removal of the pre-committee's concerns ✓ Identification of areas for improvement ✓ ESG team has a veto right on the final decision of the investment committee INVESTMENT ✓ Incorporation of ESG clauses into legal documentation MONITORING ✓ Impact and ESG priorities and additionality actions to be addressed ✓ Monitoring of the compliance with SWEN CP's definition of sustainable investment ✓ Annual assessment of the carbon footprint of operating assets ✓ Controversy daily monitoring ✓ Annual ESG data collection campaign ✓ NEC calculations and monitoring for direct investments REPORTING ✓ Annual impact & ESG report ✓ Quarterly ESG controversies report ✓ SFDR-compliant data in the annual financial report EXIT ✓ Control of the reputational risk of the new buyer ✓ Final impact performance against established impact objectives Results of the additionality actions implemented ^{}Annual report in compliance with Article 11 of Regulation (EU) 2019/2088 of the European Parliament and of the Council of 27 November 2019 on sustainability-related disclosures in the financial services sector.

-3.1 Alignment with SWEN CP's Sustainable Investment definition 100% of SWIFT 1's net assets, excluding liquidities, comply with SWEN CP's sustainable investment definition1 As of 31/12/2023, 92% of SWIFT 1's net assets complied with SWEN Capital Partners' sustainable investment definition.
-The remaining 8% only includes liquidities (cash and monetary investments).
+3.1 Alignment with SWEN CP's Sustainable Investment Definition 100% of SWIFT 2's net assets, excluding liquidities, comply with SWEN CP's sustainable investment definition.
+As of 31/12/2023, 96% of SWIFT 2's net assets complied with SWEN Capital Partners' sustainable investment definition.
+The remaining 4% only includes liquidities (cash and monetary investments).
 Portfolio construction rules ensuring positive contribution

-24% of the net assets of SWIFT 1, excluding liquidities, are aligned to the EU taxonomy 90% of the net assets of SWIFT 1, excluding liquidities, have a NEC score >10% 84% of the net assets of SWIFT 1, excluding liquidities, are eligible to the French Ministry Greenfin label referential 100% of the net assets of SWIFT 1, excluding liquidities, comply with SWIFT 1 impact methodology criteria 3.2 Eligibility and alignment to the European Taxonomy SWEN CP developed an approach for assessing the percentage of eligibility and alignment of SWIFT 1 investments with the EU Taxonomy.
-INVESTMENT & IMPACT STRATEGY

-ELIGIBILITY TO THE EU TAXONOMY The following assets from the investment strategy of SWIFT 1 are considered eligible to the EU Taxonomy and are related to the climate change mitigation objective: Biomethane production and liquefaction through anaerobic digestion Cogeneration of power and heat from biogas produced through anaerobic digestion Manufacture of green hydrogen from water electrolysis
+39% of the net assets of SWIFT 2, excluding liquidities, are aligned with the EU taxonomy 86% of the net assets of SWIFT 2, excluding liquidities, have a NEC score > 10% 94% of the net assets of SWIFT 2, excluding liquidities, are eligible to the French Ministry Greenfin label referential 100% of the net assets of SWIFT 2, excluding liquidities, comply with SWIFT 2 impact methodology criteria 3.2 Eligibility and alignment with the European Taxonomy SWEN CP developed an approach for assessing the percentage of eligibility and alignment of SWIFT 2 investments with the EU Taxonomy.
+INVESTMENT & IMPACT STRATEGY ELIGIBILITY TO THE EU TAXONOMY The following assets from the investment strategy of SWIFT 2 are considered eligible to the EU Taxonomy and are related to the climate change mitigation objective: Biomethane production and liquefaction through anaerobic digestion Cogeneration of power and heat Manufacture of green hydrogen from water electrolysis from biogas produced through anaerobic digestion